aarsonline/aarsonline.github.io/class1/glu3/README.md

 Chung et al. 2022 identified four potential regions of the *Gallus Gallus* GluRS-E which may offer selectivity against tRNA$^\text{Gln}$.

-A fused glutamyl-prolyl tRNA synthetase (EPRS) also exists in most animals (Berthonneau et al. 2000).
+In most animals, including humans, glutamyl-tRNA is produced by a fusion protien glutamyl-prolyl tRNA synthetase (EPRS) (Berthonneau et al. 2000).
-EPRS contains the catalytic domains from both GluRS-E and [ProRS-A](/class2/pro1/), as well as the ProRS-A zinc binding domain.
+EPRS contains the catalytic domains from both GluRS-E and [ProRS-A](/class2/pro1/), as well as the ProRS-A zinc binding domain, and the GluRS GST domain.
 Glutamic acid is a metabolic precursor for proline, which suggests a possible explanation for the origin of this protein (Eswarappa et al. 2018).